CECrawford/GettingAndCleaningData/codebook.Rmd

     + Subject - identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
     + Activity - identifies the activity the subject was doing (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone)
     + Measurement - Mean or Std measurements from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-    + Value - the readings
+    + Mean - the man of each variable for each activity and each subject.